Shop floor planning and control in production planning

 Get a better understanding of your operator’s working hours, break times, downtimes, and the set-up and clean-up time with improved tracking.

-Analytics and Reporting
+Analytics and reporting

-— Price estimation based on actual time;
+Price estimation based on actual time

-— Product lead-time estimation;
+Product lead-time estimation

-— Shop floor employee efficiency; and
+Shop floor employee efficiency

+And there we have it, everything you need to know about shop floor planning and control in production planning.
+If you want to improve your shop floor planning today, you can do it today by taking advantage of our 14-day free trial, and seeing how the shop floor system benefits your business.
 We hope that you found this article useful, and if you have any questions, please don’t hesitate to get in touch and we’d be more than happy to answer them.

 And until next time, happy manufacturing.